 Federal Work Study is part-time employment on and off campus.
 It allows students to earn a portion of the money which is needed to finance their education.
 Students must complete the Free Application for Federal Student Aid (FAFSA) and a Central Alabama Community College Work Study Application to receive consideration.
 For more information about Federal Work Study, please contact the Financial Aid Office.

 The Alabama Student Assistance Program (ASAP) is a state aid program that provides financial assistance to Alabama residents for postsecondary education at participating colleges within the State of Alabama.
 Students make application by completing the Free Application for Federal Student Aid (FAFSA).
 To be eligible, students must have demonstrated financial need.
 The student must be enrolled in at least six credit hours each semester to receive consideration for this grant.
 Since funds are limited, not all eligible students will receive this grant.
 For more information concerning the ASAP program, please contact the Financial Aid Office.

 Back to Top

 Applying for Financial Aid:

 Students applying for financial aid must complete the following steps:

-I. Students must apply for Admissions to Central Alabama and complete all admission requirements prior to receiving financial aid awards.
-This includes submission of official high school transcripts, GED scores and certificates, and official transcripts from all previously attended colleges to the Office of Enrollment Services.
+I. Students must apply for admission to Central Alabama Community College and complete all enrollment requirements prior to receiving financial aid awards.
+This process includes submission of official high school transcripts, GED scores and certificates, and official transcripts from all previously attended colleges to the Office of Enrollment Services.
 Transient students are not eligible to receive federal financial aid.